xfra35/f3-cron/README.md

 This plugin provides your app with an external interface to run scheduled jobs.
 The interface consists in 2 routes automatically added to your app:

-* `/cron` checks for due jobs and executes them
+* `GET /cron` checks for due jobs and executes them
-* `/cron/@job` triggers a specific job
+* `GET /cron/@job` triggers a specific job

 By default, this interface is accessible in CLI mode only and is meant to be called by the server job scheduler:

-1. Unix cron or Windows Task Scheduler calls `index.php /cron` every minute (or at a lower rate)
+1. Unix cron or Windows Task Scheduler calls `index.php /cron` every minute (or at a slower rate).
-2. `index.php /cron` checks for due jobs at that time and executes them, asynchronously if possible
+2. `index.php /cron` checks for due jobs at that time and executes them, asynchronously if possible.

 ### Step 1: